 In our book, Chris Blythe looks closely into this, martials all the available evidence, and delivers a confident and resounding, “There is no official position.”

-But a wide variety of interesting things have been said on this, by interesting people, for interesting reasons.
+But a wide variety of interesting things have been said about whether Jesus was married—by interesting people, for interesting reasons.

 Does the reality of “open questions” in Latter-day Saint theology strengthen or threaten your faith?
 How so?